Niaratho/kafka-workshop/02_producer/README.md

 # 2 - Writing Messages to Kafka

 ## Level 2.1 - Introduction to Producers
-Implement a small application that send some messages to a Kafka topic.
+Write a small application that send some messages to a Kafka topic.

 1. Create a topic `numbers` with 3 replicas and at least 3 partitions.
 2. Update the `SimpleProducerApp` and let it write 100 numbers to the topic.